TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Configuration/Index.rst

 -------------

 Configuring `doctrine-dbal` for `TYPO3 CMS` is all about specifying the single database endpoints and handing over connection credentials.
-The frameworks supports the parallel usage of multiple database connections, a specific connection is mapped depending on its table name.
+The framework supports the parallel usage of multiple database connections, a specific connection is mapped depending on its table name.
 The table space can be seen as a transparent layer that determines which specific connection is chosen for a query to a single or a group of tables: It allows "swapping-out" single tables from the `Default` connection